 A toolComponent object MAY contain a property named supportedTaxonomies whose value is an array of zero or more unique (§3.7.2) toolComponentReference objects, each of which refers to a taxonomy that the component uses to classify results.

-A toolComponent object that contains a supportedTaxonomies property SHALL declare which taxa (if any) each of its rules falls into by providing taxonReferences (§3.42.15) and optionalTaxonReferences (§3.42.16) properties as appropriate on each reportingDescriptor object (§3.42) in its ruleDescriptors array (§3.18.18).
+A toolComponent object that contains a supportedTaxonomies property SHALL declare which taxa (if any) each of its rules falls into by providing taxa (§3.42.15) and/or optionalTaxa (§3.42.16) properties as appropriate on each reportingDescriptor object (§3.42) in its rules array (§3.18.18).

-NOTE: A SARIF consumer could infer the set of taxonomies that a component supports by examining the set of taxonReferences and optionalTaxonReferences properties of each element of toolComponents.ruleDescriptors. supportedTaxonomies is a convenience, intended to enable consumers to see this information at a glance.
+NOTE: A SARIF consumer could infer the set of taxonomies that a component supports by examining the set of taxa and optionalTaxa properties of each element of toolComponent.rules.
+The supportedTaxonomies property is a convenience, intended to enable consumers to see this information at a glance.

 If a toolComponent supports a custom taxonomy, it SHOULD include a reference to itself in supportedTaxonomies.